Product Concepts

 Model Schemas

 In Fiddler, A model schema is the metadata about a model that is being observed.
-Model schemas are onboarded to Fiddler so that Fiddler understand the data under observation.
+Model schemas are onboarded to Fiddler so that Fiddler understands the data under observation.
 Fiddler does not require the model artifact itself to properly observe the performance of the model; however, model artifacts can be uploaded to Fiddler to unlock advanced explainability features.
 Instead, we may just need adequate information about the model's schema, or the model's specification in order to monitor the model.

 📘 Working with Model Artifacts